CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     - As an environment admin or regular environment user, you will also be able to see any tenant-wide DLP policies applied to your environment.
 However, you would not be able to edit those tenant-side DLP policies.

-    - As a Global Admin, Admin, Power Platform Service Admin or D365 Service Admin in your tenant, you will see all policies that exist in your tenant, even those that you did not create.
+    - As a Global Admin, Admin, Power Platform Service Admin, or D365 Service Admin in your tenant, you will see all policies that exist in your tenant, even those that you did not create.

 1. Notice that the **Contoso Global DLP** policy is intended to span all environments (except selected ones) and represents the Global DLP policy.
 In this lab environment, the **Contoso Global DLP** policy has 4 environments selected instead of "All except 4".